JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/creating-monsters.md

 ## Monster Stat Block Format

-X HP, X Armor, X STR, X DEX, X WIL, Attack (dX, special items, _qualities_)
+X HP, X Armor, X STR, X AGL, X PRS, Attack (dX, special items, _qualities_)
 - An engaging descriptor of appearance, demeanor, or living habits.
 - A quirk, tactic, or peculiarity that distinguish this creature.
 - Special effect or consequence of critical damage.